- 4 minutes to read

 The Roles is set to Allow access to the Repository.

-If the Roles is denied access to the Nodinite Repository Model; The Repository is not even part of the main menu pane:
+If the Roles is denied access to the Nodinite Repository Model, the Repository is not even part of the main menu pane:

 Unavailable Repository